-Truck rams crowd during Mardi Gras parade
+Mardi Gras truck crash: Driver had .232 blood-alcohol level

 - The pickup truck hit two cars and then ran into the crowd, witnesses say

-- The suspect is in custody; police say it appears he was highly intoxicated
+Drivers 21 and over with a blood-alcohol content of 0.08% can be charged with driving while impaired, according to the Louisiana Department of Motor Vehicles webpage.

-(CNN)One man is in custody after an accident at a Mardi Gras parade in New Orleans injured at least 28 people, five seriously, officials said.
+The incident occurred Saturday night near the intersection of Orleans and Carrollton Avenues where the Krewe of Endymion parade was underway.

-Police Chief Michael Harrison said it appeared the suspect, who was driving a pickup truck that hit two cars before running into the crowd, was likely highly intoxicated.
+Police Chief Michael Harrison said the suspect, who was driving a pickup truck that hit two cars before running into the crowd, appeared to be highly intoxicated.
 Among the injured, the youngest is 3 and the oldest are in their 40s.

 None of the injuries was life-threatening, officials said.